-In Teledesic adjacent satellite footprints share common areas on the earth surface (partial satellite diversity) as it is shown in Fig. 2.
-We consider an approximate two-dimensional design where the satellite footprints have orthogonal shape (Fig. 3).
+In Teledesic adjacent satellite footprints share common areas on the earth surface (partial satellite diversity) as it is shown in fig. 2.
+We consider an approximate two-dimensional design where the satellite footprints have orthogonal shape (fig. 3).
 This model is valid as far as the following assumptions are met.

-- Users are considered fixed on the earth surface, while satellites move with a constant speed V{sat}.
+- Users are considered fixed on the earth surface, while satellites move with a constant speed $V{sat}$ .
 This is true if we take into account that terminals in very fast vehicles move with a velocity of 80m/sec at most, whereas the satellite velocity (for LEO constellations) is approximately 7400m/sec.
-Furthermore, we do not take into consideration the rotation of the earth.

-- A user can select only between satellites in different orbital planes at call setup.
+Furthermore, we do not take into consideration the rotation of the earth. - A user can select only between satellites in different orbital planes at call setup.
 We do not consider the case wherein the user can select between contiguous satellites in the same orbital plane, because in that case the user should always select the following satellite in order to avoid an immediate handover.
-With regard to Fig.3, the gray area between satellites 7 and 10 presents the common area between contiguous satellites in the same orbital plane. - Terminals are uniformly distributed on the earth surface and in each satellite footprint.
+With regard to fig.3, the gray area between satellites 7 and 10 presents the common area between contiguous satellites in the same orbital plane. - Terminals are uniformly distributed on the earth surface and in each satellite footprint. - The system is a polar and not an inclined network.
+This is true for Teledesic and Iridium.